SAS : Character Functions

 Output : COUNTW Function

-If you don't specify delimiter in the second parameter of COUNTW function, it would automatically special characters as a delimiter.
+If you don't specify delimiter in the second parameter of COUNTW function, the function will use the default delimiter, which is a blank space.

 Spread the Word!